French experience

 Barbara Booth

-The recommended volunteering period is 3 weeks but you can apply for any length of stay during the 2024 program.
+The recommended volunteering period is 3 weeks but you can apply for any length of stay during the 2025 program dates.

 © 2024 La Giraudiere Volunteer Project in France